The Soft Story Legislation

 - A soft story condition that has not been seismically strengthened to the standards set forth in the ordinance.

-The ordinance was signed into law on April 18, 2013 at the annual commemoration of the 1906 San Francisco Earthquake and became operative as of June 17, 2013.
-The first step of implementation will be the notice and screening of all buildings within the scope of the ordinance.
+The ordinance was signed into law on April 18, 2013 at the annual commemoration of the 1906 San Francisco Earthquake and became operative as of June 17, 2013 and is current law in San Francisco.
+Currently, buildings potentially within the scope of this ordinance have been noticed.

 Please see the below for more information about the noticing, screening and tiers, as well as information for tenants, property owners, and engineers.